Guy-92/Windows-10-KVM-in-Fedora-37/Guide.md

 2) Create a VM and add all the PCI devices with NVIDIA in it's name.

-3) Copy the XML to a text editor, I used VS code.
+3) (optional) Copy the XML to a text editor, I used VS code.
 This makes it easier to find addresses using ctrl+f.

 4) Replace the first line (domain type) in the XML with the line below `<domain xmlns:qemu="http://libvirt.org/schemas/domain/qemu/1.0" type="kvm">`.
 This is so you can add QEMU arguments to the XML.